sandeep2007/advanced-http-client/README.md

 ### Request Timeout (AbortController)

-`advance-http-client` supports configurable timeouts using the browser / Node `AbortController`.
+`advanced-http-client` supports configurable timeouts using the browser / Node `AbortController`.

 • **Per-request** – pass `timeout` (milliseconds) in the options object.
 • **Instance default** – set `timeout` in `HttpClient.create()` so every call on that instance inherits the limit.